Get the Best WordPress Backup

 After you click Next, Duplicator will scan your site and notice if there are any issues:

-To finish your backup, click on Build.
-This way, your package will be built and transferred to Dropbox.
+To finish your backup, click on Create Backup.
+This way, your backup will be built and transferred to Duplicator Cloud.

 Duplicator Pro’s Storage feature is vital for enhancing your website’s security.
-Beyond facilitating backup transfers to the cloud, Duplicator Pro empowers you to automate this process seamlessly via the Scheduled Backups.
+Beyond facilitating backup transfers to the cloud, Duplicator Pro empowers you to automate this process seamlessly via the Scheduled Backups functionality.

 Was this article helpful?